firaselmoussa/Stock_Exchange_System_db/README.md

 ### ❖ To reach First Normalized Form:

-<dd>➢	We split shareholder name into first_name & last_name to avoid having columns with composite value. </dd>
+➢	We split shareholder name into first_name & last_name to avoid having columns with composite value.
-<dd>➢	We Eliminated data redundancy.</dd>
+➢	We Eliminated data redundancy.

 ### ❖ To reach Second Normalization Form:

-<dd>➢	We prevented tables from having multiple primary keys, instead attributes in the tables are dependent on one primary key only.</dd>
+➢	We prevented tables from having multiple primary keys, instead attributes in the tables are dependent on one primary key only.

 ### ❖ To reach Third Normalized Form:

-<dd>➢	We prevented unrelated data from being stored together, instead we organized data and connected it through proper relations.</dd>
+➢	We prevented unrelated data from being stored together, instead we organized data and connected it through proper relations.

 <BR>
 <!-- ///////////////////////////////////////////////////////////////////////////////////// -->